-Have you just bought a new mattress and are a little discouraged by how firm it is?
+Have you bought a new mattress and are discouraged by how firm it is?
 Or maybe you’ve had your mattress for a while, and it just hasn’t given you the soft firmness you were looking for.
 It could be the style of mattress is not for you, but there are ways to work with the mattress you have before you run out to drop a thousand dollars right now on the right one.
-Whether you’re looking to make a firm mattress softer or a soft mattress more firm, we have a few easy, quick fixes for you to try before ultimately replace your entire mattress.
-These probably won’t be long term (or maybe they will be just right!), but maybe one or two of them will get you to the end of life of your mattress, when you can try again.
+Whether you’re looking to make a firm mattress softer or a soft mattress more firm, we have a few easy, quick fixes for you to try before replacing your entire mattress.

-You might be interested in: How to Store a Mattress: A Simple Guide
+You may be interested in: How to Store a Mattress: A Simple Guide

 First Things First – Your Foundation

 Doesn’t matter if you’re trying to figure out how to make a firm mattress softer or your soft mattress firm, sometimes we are so focused on the mattress itself we forget there is a whole support system that drastically affects the quality of the mattress.
 It matters what foundation you use for your specific mattress.
 For instance foam mattresses should never be used with box springs; however, a box spring mattress can make other types of mattresses feel soft and springier.

 You may be interested in: Best Box Spring Reviews

 Let’s break down the types of foundations first:

 These were initially designed for traditional innerspring mattresses.
 They are an enclosed box that contain springs.
 The springs work as movement absorbers, and work in conjunction with the springs in a mattress (not a foam hybrid though!) to provider a softer, bouncier bed.
 Don’t use box springs that are older than 10 years old, as the springs are too worn out to provide any kind of support.